Recognize The Stages Of Dementia

 Lewy body dementia develops when Lewy body proteins build up in nerve cells in parts of the brain that involve movement, thinking, and memory.
 The main difference between Lewy body dementia and other types of dementia regarding the stages is that the symptoms change from one day or moment to the next.
 Someone with this type of dementia might have more trouble with cognitive problems one day and seem much better the next, only to have issues again another day.
 For someone with Lewy body dementia, the span between the appearance of obvious symptoms and death is typically between four to eight years.

 Early in the seven stages of Lewy body dementia, cognitive symptoms are the most prevalent.
-You might have symptoms like hallucinations, delusions, and restlessness.
+Many people with dementia with Lewy bodies experience symptoms like hallucinations, delusions, and restlessness.
 You may act out dreams while sleeping and experience minor movement problems.
 You may have urgent urges to urinate and become incontinent.
 Despite the confusion you may experience, your memory may continue to function well.

 In the middle Lewy body stages, physical problems appear or become more prominent.
 You may fall often or have difficulty moving your body or walking.
 Some symptoms, such as difficulty speaking and problems swallowing, are like those of Parkinson's disease.
 You may become more paranoid, have increasing delusions, become confused more often, and have difficulty paying attention.